 Store Pickup Option

-For a limited time, Instacart offers free in-store pickup on orders over $35.
-Otherwise, pickup costs $3.99 per order.
-While Instacart is likely to add more in-store pickup partners in the future, this option doesn’t appear to be widely available as of late March 2020.
+Instacart’s in-store pickup option costs $3.99 per order.
+While Instacart could add more in-store pickup partners in the future, this option doesn’t appear to be widely available as of early 2021.

 Instacart’s most significant advantages include a broad retailer selection, easy access to store coupons and loyalty programs, convenient group ordering options, and unlimited free delivery for Instacart Express members.